 Beginning in 2011 another step was taken to improve the level of transparency in the quality certification system.
 Consequently, although the current management systems were already in perfect compliance with the OHSAS 18001 standard, since 2011 all certificates have been issued with the SAS international accreditation (SAS is the Swiss Accreditation Service, which assesses and accredits compliance assessment bodies – laboratories, inspection and certification bodies – in accordance with international rules).

 All Pirelli Tyre production sites are certified according to this standard, with the exception of:

 - the plant in Rome (United States), which in line with local legislation already has a management system comparable to the OHSAS 18001 standard.
 For this reason further certification would be in parallel, and of relative value;

-In 2013 the procedures for certifying the safety management system in the new Russian plants will get under way, along with the procedures for certifying the environmental management system in the new Voronezh plant in Russia (the plant in Kirov already has ISO 14001 certification) and those for environmental and safety management in the plants in Silao (Mexico).
+In 2014 the procedures of certifying the safety management system in the new Russian plants and the environmental management system in the new Voronezh plant in Russia (the plant in Kirov already has ISO 14001 certification) will get under way.

 The Safety Management System implemented at the Pirelli Tyre production units has been developed on the basis of common procedures and guidelines drafted at corporate headquarters.
 This has enabled the use of a common language within the Group, in terms of the key elements of occupational safety management and a uniform shared mode of operations.

-For more information about the numbers related to the accident Frequency Index and others, go to the OnLine Report.
+For more information about the numbers related to the accident Frequency Index and others, please go to the Online Report.
+OnLine Report.